 As we see, the behaviorist tradition often reduced ideas of human motivation and learning to that of external stimulation and fairly rigid quantitative measures.
 Fortunately, the next wave of views of human learning and motivation recognized the centrality of the human mind and sought out qualitative measures for understanding human motivation and learning.
-At that time, researchers began to increasingly investigate intrinsic aspects of human motivation.
+At that time, researchers began to investigate increasingly intrinsic aspects of human motivation.

-Learning Theory #2: Cognitivism-Learner Motivation Through Intentional Goals, Beliefs, and Expectations computer and computing technologies, human learning or information processing became analogous to computer processing that could address more complex forms of learning (thinking, memory, problem solving, language, concept formation, information processing) (Ertmer & Newby, 1993).
+Learning Theory #2: Cognitivism Learner Motivation Through Intentional Goals, Beliefs, and Expectations

+In the 1970s and 1980s, cognitivism shifted the prevailing emphasis on external or environmental conditions toward a focus on the internal or mental processes occurring between a stimulus and response (Schunk, 2008).
+Simply put, the black box was opened up.
+With the rise of the computer and computing technologies, human learning or information processing became analogous to computer processing that could address more complex forms of learning (thinking, memory, problem solving, language, concept formation, information processing) (Ertmer & Newby, 1993).
 Learning in the era of cognitive psychology was viewed as a process of knowledge acquisition where the teacher transmitted information and assisted learners to develop more efficient processing strategies to organize information in a meaningful way.
 From this viewpoint, learners are active seekers and processors of information, able to attend to, code, select, transform, rehearse, store, and retrieve information.
 Along the way, they develop the appropriate metacognitive skills, including self-planning, self-regulation, and summarization.
-With such skills in place, the learner can assert greater control over his own learning (Schunk, 2008).
+With such skills, the learner can assert greater control over his own learning (Schunk, 2008).